cloudera/director-scripts/dispatch/README.md

 ## Preconditions

-Before running the dispatch script you need to install the Cloudera Director server and create a valid cluster configuration file that can be used to create a cluster via bootstrap-remote.
+Before running the dispatch script you need to install the Cloudera Altus Director server and create a valid cluster configuration file that can be used to create a cluster via bootstrap-remote.